k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/11_setup_and_prerequisites.md

    - Choose to show Hidden as well as Show All
    - Filter attributes by `fabricdb` section
    - For the `SQLITE_EXTENSIONS` attribute key, set the value to be `vec0`
-2. Alternatively, do it at the `config.ini` file:
+2. Alternatively, configure it in the `config.ini` file:
    - Set the following:   `SQLITE_EXTENSIONS = vec0`

 3. **Restart Fabric**.